 To make all these checks easier next time put everything on line.
 Make checklists, guarantees and service records digital if they are available only on paper.
 If you haven’t already got a single repository for your fire safety documents, assemble it all in one place, ideally in an online management system, so that several people can access it, and you can quickly see your fire safety gaps.

 At Engage EHS, our health and safety software aims to help you in your fire management processes.
 See more about our Risk Assessments Software module, or why not request a demo from one of our product experts.
-They will run through our Risk Assessment Software and tailor a solution to your specific needs.
+They will run through our Fire Risk Assessment Software and tailor a solution to your specific needs.